EllisFitzUSM/JobBeaconMaine/README.md

 run.bat
 ```

-## Debug
+### Debugging
-For both the install and run scripts you can append additional arguments if your database root and password differ from the default.
+For both the run script you can append additional arguments if your database root and password differ from the default.
 ```
 --d [<user>] [<password>]
 ```